explosion/spaCy/website/docs/usage/101/_named-entities.md

 Some models can disambiguate a named entity in text to a unique identifier from a knowledge base (KB).
 This grounds the meaning of the named entity into the real-world, allowing downstream integration of the textual information with structured knowledge, using the unique identifiers as anchors.
+If no appropriate ID could be assigned to an entity, this will be tagged with the string `NIL`.

 Named entities are available as the `ents` property of a `Doc`: